andreaGT/docker-compose-example/README.md

 Basic nginx-nodejs-redis
 simple example of nodejs project

-This respository is also used for other tests too.
+This respository is also used for other tests.